Memory comes in three popular forms: RAM chips, ROM chips, and disks.

 Seek time The average time it takes for the head to move to the correct track is called the average seek time.

 The lower the average seek time, the better!
+In modern CD-ROM drives, the average seek time is 100 milliseconds or less.

 Here are the cheapest good drives: